hrmcgregor/PartD/README.md

-Hello my name is Hamish McGregor /n
+Hello my name is Hamish McGregor

-My Fovourate colour is Red /n
+My Fovourate colour is Red

-my favourate mode of transport is by airoplane /n
+my favourate mode of transport is by airoplane

+The best of the week is friday